-Formerly known as Value of Solar Energy and Capacity Adjustment per SDG&E AL 3006-E.
+88 Formerly known as Value of Solar Energy and Capacity Adjustment per SDG&E AL 3006-E.

-73 Formerly known as Solar Commodity Credit.
+89 Formerly known as Solar Commodity Credit.

-adjusted for ERRA-related balances given that such balances can cause the average commodity rate to differ from the costs, as well as adjusted for updated commodity costs as filed in SDG&E's 2020 NGBA update.
+from the costs, as well as adjusted for updated commodity costs as filed in SDG&E's 2020-2021 NGBA update.
 For this reason, SDG&E is substituting the ERRA component of the average commodity rate by customer class with an ERRA forecast value in order to adjust for ERRA Balances and updated NGBA costs to better approximate avoided costs, as authorized in D.15-01-051.
 SDG&E's 2021 adjusted class average commodity rate for the GTSR rate components is based on effective average commodity rate by customer class, with the adjustments stated above, are shown in the Table 8 below.
 Upon implementation of the 2021 GTSR rates, SDG&E proposes to update the SDG&E's Average Commodity Cost Adjustment to include current effective commodity rates at the time of implementation to better reflect the avoided commodity costs.

-Table 8 GT and ECR Rate Components - Class Average Commodity Adjustment Rates (\$/kWh)
+Table 89 GT and ECR Rate Components - Class Average Commodity Adjustment Rates (\$/kWh)